athype/cob_ctrlaltelite/Documentation/Products/TechnicalDesign.md

 ## 5. System Design

 ### Database Design
+//TODO: class diagram of the database
 - **Database**: SQLite is used to store recordings and textual feedback.
 - **Reasoning**:
     - Ease of integration and maintenance.
     - File-based storage for enhanced security.

 ### User Interface Design
+//TODO: add and describe wireframes.
+Explain why we put components where ther are, and why we changed it later etc.
+From technical perspective, not user perspective.
 - **Principles**:
     - Focus on simplicity and intuitiveness.
     - Clear labeling and purposeful placement of buttons.